Resources

 Hybrid funds, as the name suggests, combine different asset classes such as equity, debt, and gold in a single portfolio.
 The allocation to each asset class may vary based on the fund's investment objective and market conditions.
 Hybrid funds aim to provide a balanced mix of growth and stability, catering to the varying risk appetite of investors.

-Small-cap funds invest in companies with small market capitalization.
+Small-cap funds invest in companies with small market capitalisation.
 These funds target relatively smaller companies with high growth potential.
 Small-cap funds can deliver substantial returns over the long term, but they also carry higher volatility and risk.
 Investors with a higher risk appetite and a long-term investment horizon may consider small-cap funds to potentially enhance their portfolio returns.

-Large-cap funds primarily invest in companies with large market capitalization.
+Large-cap funds primarily invest in companies with large market capitalisation.
 These funds focus on established and financially stable companies.
 Large-cap funds are known for their relatively lower volatility and are considered less risky compared to mid-cap and small-cap funds.
 Investors seeking stability and steady returns may opt for large-cap funds.

-Mid-cap funds invest in companies with medium market capitalization.
+Mid-cap funds invest in companies with medium market capitalisation.
 These funds strike a balance between large-cap and small-cap funds, offering a combination of growth potential and risk.
 Mid-cap funds can provide higher returns compared to large-cap funds, but they also carry higher volatility.
 Investors with a moderate risk appetite may consider mid-cap funds to diversify their portfolio.

 Mutual fund schemes can be classified into the following types based on their organisation Structure: